Cancel anytime

 Goal

-The investment goal varies depending on the specific ETF within the American Century ETF Trust, ranging from income generation to capital appreciation through targeted factor or thematic exposures.
+The investment goal varies depending on the specific ETF within the American Century ETF Trust.
+Generally, the goal is to achieve long-term capital appreciation and outperform benchmark indices within a specific sector or asset class.

 Investment Approach and Strategy